(listening time: 6:37 minutes)

 Next, we look in on an ash who fell in a recent storm.
 I pull out the hand lens to examine the small flowers on this tree and marvel at how they have continued to develop.

-So many delights and I haven’t mentioned the bluets, Canada-mayflowers, sensitive ferns and all the plants whose names I don’t yet know.
+So many delights and I haven’t mentioned the Canada-mayflowers, Little Bluets, Sensitive Ferns and all the plants whose names I don’t yet know.
 Nor Asha’s chipmunk-chasing and puddle-lying.